507S/horticultureFarm/README.md

-# Centers Management Software for "Horticulture Wing BD, Department of Agriculture Extension, Ministry of Agriculture Bangladesh."
+# Center Management Software for "Horticulture Wing BD, Department of Agriculture Extension, Ministry of Agriculture Bangladesh."